Applying

 DO share your accomplishments in specific terms.

-Titles don’t explain scope of your role and your level of decision-making, accountability, or leadership.
-A Marketing Coordinator can be a junior role in a large organization or the does-it-all marketer in a small company of 10 people.
+Titles don’t explain the scope of your role and your level of decision-making, accountability, or leadership.
+A Marketing Coordinator can be a junior role in a large organization or the does-it-all marketer handling everything from strategy to execution in a small company of 10 people.

 DO include a brief overview of the focus of your jobs

-Tell your own story by sharing where you fit in your organization’s hierarchy, the size of your team/accounts/budget, etc., and what you’re responsible to deliver on a regular basis.
+Tell your own story by sharing where you fit in your organization’s hierarchy, the size of your team/accounts/budget, etc., and what you’re responsible for delivering on a regular basis.

 DON’T assume the reader understands your language.